acgessler/rust-persistent-kv/README.md

 This project is a simple implementation of a persistent, unordered key-value store in Rust.
-This is intended as building block for applications that need all of _{concurrent reads and writes, ultra low latency, high durability}_ and meet all of _{data fits into RAM, keys are unordered}_.
+This is intended as building block for applications that need all of _{concurrent reads and writes, ultra low latency, high durability}_ and meet all of _{data fits into RAM, keys are unordered, single process}_.
 Basically a concurrent hashmap that keeps its contents!

 Under the hood, the store implements persistence via a write-ahead log that is periodically compacted into snapshots.
 Where possible, it employs parallel reads/writes to make